 You still need to be careful with gamification and think it through, or you risk incentivizing the wrong type of behavior and getting the results you didn’t want.

-There are many approaches to building a launching a virtual makeup try-on app.
+There are many approaches to building a launching a virtual try-on app.
 We will cover each with its benefits and drawbacks.

 By an in-house dev team